-My brain is telling me it’s a new year, and I just spent an entire month subsisting on cookies and champagne.
-I should be eating light and healthy meals.
-My body is saying brrrrrr, it’s January.
-Comfort food and carbs please!
+My brain is telling me I should be eating light and healthy meals.
+My body is saying, comfort food and carbs please!
 This Skillet Lasagna with Basil, Italian Sausage, and Butternut Squash satisfies them both.
 A one-pan easy and healthy dinner recipe, it’s both what I feel like I “should” be eating and what I WANT to be eating.

 We’re talking lean protein, whole grains, and (GASP!) hidden veggies (a lot of them).